Wood and Pellet Stoves

 - Close fireplace and wood stove dampers when not in use

-To be eligible for a rebate, qualifying wood and pellet stoves must be installed by a Registered Pellet/Wood Stove Vendor and with an outdoor air intake ducted to or near the stove.
+To be eligible for a rebate, qualifying wood and pellet stoves must be installed by a Registered Pellet/Wood Stove Vendor.

 For more information on pellet and wood heating options, please visit the Maine Pellet Fuels Association’s website.